MattWoodhead/AutosteerPCBv2LB/README.md

 **Select your AOG version using the branches in github**

+* V5.1 - WIP - Not yet tested
 * V4.3.10 - Released

-* V5.0.0.X - Beta - Lightbar now based on steer angle (experimental - feedback would be great) due to removal of distance from line transmission from AOG

 ---